 Baking: The classic baker’s tool—a toothpick—is going to be your best friend with this recipe.
 Bake the cake until a toothpick inserted in the center comes out with a few moist crumbs.
 Do not let this cake bake until the toothpick comes out clean.
 You want this cake to be moist, so under baking, it ever so slightly is the goal.

 Pan: This cake rises like nothing else.
 You’ll need every inch of your 12 cup bundt cake pan.
 I’ve never had this cake overflow, but I’d suggest putting a rimmed baking sheet under your bundt pan just in case.

-Ingredients: For the best results, don’t bother with off brand flour and sugar.
-Store brands are often more finely ground than their named-brand counterparts.
+Ingredients: For the best results, don’t bother with off-brand flour and sugar.
+Store brands are often more finely ground than their name-brand counterparts.
 This can result in using too much of the dry ingredients, which can dry this cake out quickly.

 Don’t skimp on the butter.
 Splurge on good quality butter, you won’t regret it.
 The butter is what really gives this recipe its trademark texture and flavor.

 Easy Bourbon Pecan Pound Cake With Caramel Glaze

 - 1 Cup Butter At Room Temperature

 - 3 Cups All-Purpose Flour

 - 2 Teaspoons Baking Powder